Recognition of affine-equivalent polyhedra by their natural developments: Simple polyhedra

 For this, as before, we denote by $x_1, x_2, x_3$ the three vertices of $P$ incident to $x$.
 For definiteness, we assume that $y=x_3$.
 Similarly, let us denote by $y_1, y_2, y_3$ the three vertices of $P$ incident to $y$.
 For definiteness, we assume that $x=y_3$ and the vertices $x_1, x=y_3, y=x_3, y_2$ are incident to a face of $P$, while the vertices $x_2, x=y_3, y=x_3, y_1$ are incident to another face of $P$.
 Denote by $F_1$ the face of $P$ incident to $x_1, x=y_3, y=x_3, y_2$, and denote by $\textrm{aff}(F_1)$ the affine hull of $F_1$.
 Denote by $F'_1$ the face of the polyhedron $P'$ corresponding to $F_1$ by virtue of combinatorial equivalence of $P$ and $P'$.
 Denote by $\textrm{aff}(F'_1)$ the affine hull of $F'_1$.
 Arguing as in the previous paragraph, we are convinced that there is an affine mapping $B_{F_1}:\textrm{aff}(F_1)\to \textrm{aff}(F'_1)$, which coincides with both $A_x$ and $A_y$ on $F_1$.
 This implies that $A_x(x_1)=x'_1=A_y(x_1)$.
 In a similar way, using the face $F_2$, which is incident to $x_2, x=y_3, y=x_3$, we make sure that $A_x(x_2)=x'_2=A_y(x_2)$.
 Thus, we made sure that the affine transformations $A_x$ and $A_y$ coincide with each other at $x,x_1,x_2,x_3$.
 Taking into account that the vectors $x_1-x,x_2-x,x_3-x$ are linearly independent, we obtain (\ref{eqn3:2}).

 Finally, let us make sure that the transformation $A_x$ is the same for all vertices $x$ of $P$.
 Indeed, since $P$ is connected, any two of its vertices can be connected by an edge path.
 If the vertex $y$ follows the vertex $x$ in this edge path, then, as proved in the previous paragraph, $A_y=A_x$.
 Hence, $A_x$ is the same at the initial and final vertices of the edge path, i.\,e., is independent of $x$.
 Let us denote this transformation by $A$.
-Then $A$ is an affine transformation that maps the polyhedron $P$ to the polyhedron $P'$ in such a way that the elements of $P$ are mapped to the corresponding (due to combinatorial equivalence) elements of $P'$.
-Thus, $P$ and $P'$ are affine-equivalent to each other. \end{proof}
+Then $A$ is an affine transformation that maps $P$ to $P'$ in such a way that the elements of $P$ are mapped to the corresponding (due to combinatorial equivalence) elements of $P'$.
+Thus, $P$ and $P'$ co-affine. \end{proof}

-Theorem~\ref{th_simple} shows that, for simple polyhedra, the affine equivalence of faces already implies the affine equivalence of polyhedra.
+Theorem~\ref{th_simple} shows that, for simple polyhedra, the co-affinity of faces already implies the co-affinity of polyhedra.
 From the above proof of Theorem~\ref{th_simple}, it is clear that, with a suitable refinement of the terminology, similar statements can be formulated and proved both for some nonconvex polyhedra and for projectively equivalent polyhedra.
 Of all the possible generalizations of Theorem~\ref{th_simple}, we explicitly state only one that is applicable not only to simple polytopes.
 Here it is:

-\begin{thrm} Let strictly convex closed polyhedra $P$ and $P'$ in $\mathbb{R}^3$ have the same combinatorial structure, and their corresponding faces are affine-equivalent.
-And let there is an edge path on $\gamma$ $P$ such that
+\begin{thrm} Let strictly convex closed polyhedra $P$ and $P'$ in $\mathbb{R}^3$ have the same combinatorial structure, and their corresponding faces are co-affine.
+And let there is an edge path $\gamma$ on $P$ such that

 \emph{(i)} each vertex of $\gamma$ is incident to exactly three edges of $P$, and

 \emph{(ii)} for every face of $P$, there exists a vertex of $\gamma$ incident to this face.